 EDIT: And alerts are working again for me.

-Quote from: GaryV on Today at 12:56:17 PMI've gotten a few random 502 errors.
+Quote from: GaryV on May 17, 2025, 12:56:17 PMI've gotten a few random 502 errors.
 If I refresh it usually clears it up.
 But sometimes it points me to the top of the page rather than the first unread post.

 I had seen the reports of the problems, and then when I got the "forbidden" error I thought the forum had been discontinued.
 I thank Alex and any others who helped for getting us back online.